andela-lkabui/beast-client/oxford_api/README.md

 # Known Issues
 * Responses from the API don't necessarily have the same structure.
 As a result, key errors can be encountered while trying to access non existent keys e.g. while getting the definition for the word `apiculture`.

+# Desired Features
+* Hyperlinks per synonym.
+These hyperlinks should lead to the synonym's definition when clicked.